aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 ### DV Certificate - No OCSP Staple

-[T-mobile.nl](https://www-t-mobile.nl/) uses a non-OCSP stapled DV cert, so browsers can't know _just_ from the certificate whether or not the cert has been revoked.
+[T-mobile.nl](https://www-t-mobile.nl/) uses a non-OCSP stapled DV certificate, so browsers can't know _just_ from the certificate whether or not the certificate has been revoked.

 #### Chrome